MauroCE/PersonalWebsite/content/ramblings/ai-safety/ai_safety.md

             - <u>Understanding Base Models via their Representation space</u>: Typically done in two parts:
                 - *Representation Reading*: Identifies representations for high-level concepts () and functions withing a network.
                 - *Representation Control*: Manipulate representations of concepts/functions to meet some requirements (typically safety).
         - **Assistant Model Explantion**: Base models are undergo an alignment fine-tuning via RLHF.
-Explainability research focuses on understanding whether knowledge comes from the initial pre-training or from the fine-tunining stage.
+Explainability research in this area focuses on:
+            - <u>Pre-training vs Fine-tuning</u>: Understanding whether knowledge comes from the initial pre-training or from the fine-tunining stage.
 For instance, [LIMA: Less Is More for Alignment](https://arxiv.org/abs/2305.11206) achieves GPT-4-like performance by fine-tuning with only 1000 well-crafted examples and no reinforcement learning.
 They conclude that almost all knowledge comes from pre-training and fine-tuning is somehow an easier task.
+Another conclusion is that data-quality is more important than data quantity in fine-tuning.
+            - <u>Understanding Hallucinations</u>: Hallucinations may be the product of a lack of data or repeated data.